-**If you are using coreboot BIOS, you will be unable to install the GRUB bootloader during installation.
+**If you have coreboot BIOS, you may be unable to install the GRUB bootloader

 Towards the end of the installation process, a message will appear stating, “An installation step failed.
 You can try to run the failing item again…The failing step is: Install the GRUB boot loader on a hard disk”